PFGimenez/poirot/README.md

 Finally, install Poirot: `opam pin poirot .` and then `opam install .`

+To generate the documentation, make sure `odoc` is installed or install it with `opam install odoc`.
+You can then generate the documentation with `dune build @doc`.
+It will be stored in `poirot/_build/default/_doc/`.

 ## Use the library in your own project

 Using Poirot in your project with `dune` is easy: just add `poirot` in the list of the dependencies.
 Poirot should be available to `ocamlfind` as well (you can check with `ocamlfind query poirot`).